vortesserax-wb/cidoc_crm_rdf/README.md

 #### **A. CIDOC Classes implementation in RDFS**

-CIDOC-CRM model defines classes, that in Triple stores are typically implemented as primitive values.
-Such Model Classes are all subclasses of `E59 Primitive` and in RDFS they are interpreted as Literals.
-There are some classes that are not only subclasses of `E59 Primitive` and this creates a question mark on whether they should be implemented as rdfs:Class or still be interpreted as rdfs:Literal.
+The CIDOC-CRM model defines classes, that in Triple Stores are typically implemented as primitive values.
+These classes are all subclasses of `E59 Primitive` and in RDFS they are interpreted as Literal.
+There are some classes in the CIDOC-CRM model that are both subclasses of `E59 Primitive` and E41 Appellation.
+The question whether they should be implemented as rdfs:Class or still be interpreted as rdfs:Literal was decided by CRM-SIG in "Issue 394: Solution for Dualism of E41 Appellation and rdfs:label" in 28-11-2018.
-In this version we followed the following policy regarding CIDOC Classes implementation in RDFS:
+In this version we have followed the following policy regarding CIDOC Classes implementation in RDFS:

 &nbsp;